panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

   efficiently than they process the header information in IP options.

+Unlike most of the Path Aware technologies included in this document, the story of ECN continues to the present day, and encountered a large number of Lessons Learned during that time.
+The early history of ECN (non-)deployment provides Lessons Learned that were not captured by other contributions in {{Contributions}}, so that is the emphasis in this section of the document.

 ### Reasons for Non-deployment

+There are at least three sub-stories - ECN deployment in clients, ECN deployment in routers, and AQM deployment in operational networks.
+All three sub-stories mattered.

 The proponents of ECN did so much right, anticipating many of the Lessons Learned now recognized in {{LessonsLearned}}.
 They recognized the need to support incremental deployment ({{EarlyAdopters}}).
 They considered the impact on router throughput ({{Fast-paths}}).
 They even considered trust issues between end nodes and the network, both for non-compliant end nodes ({{IDsTrustingEndpoints}}) and non-compliant routers ({{EndpointsTrustingIDs}}).